todogroup/ospology/meetings/Agenda_2025/Apr-24.md

 ### RSVP

 RSVP is required before the meeting starts.
-Sign up [here]() Guest Presentation Details
+Sign up [here]()

+### Guest Presentation Details

-This topic explores how data-driven methods can enhance Ant Group's OSPO strategies.
-It introduces practices that support the incubation of open-source projects and the cultivation of open-source talent within and outside the company.
-By offering contribution-based evaluation metrics, data insights, and tools, combined with operational program mechanisms, Ant Group's OSPO fosters an engineering culture, aids project growth, and strengthens the company's tech brand.
+TOYOTA's OSPO was established in January 2024.
+Over the past year, we have visualized the communities that interest engineers within the company and the automotive industry.
+Based on this, we have identified key activities to focus on and have worked to revitalize these activities.
+In this session, I will summarize our activities in 2024 and introduce our plans for 2025.

-Full Agenda
+### Full Agenda

 - Welcome by Ana Jimenez (5 mins)
 - Guest Presentation: TOYOTA OSPO in One Year and Next Journey (15 mins + 5 mins Q&A)